mariocasciaro/object-path/README.md

 ```

 The returned object will be merged on the current instance.
 From the example, you'll be able to call
 `objectPath.tryGet(obj, 'some.path')` after the call to extend.
-The first `baseFunctions` object passed
+The first `baseFunctions` parameter
-to the extend function contains all the original internal functions, that behave exactly the same even
+contains all the original internal functions, that behave exactly the same even
 if you overwrite the `get`, `set`, `push`, etc methods.

 ```js